Thomascountz/thomascountz/_posts/2019-09-08-entry-level-compiler.md

 }
 ```

-First, we start at the :body node, traverse it’s child, :paragraph, then traverse it’s child: emphasis.
+First, we start at the :body node, traverse its child, :paragraph, then traverse its child: emphasis.
 Since we’re at a leaf node, we can begin walking back up the tree, generating fragments along the way.

 First, the :emphasis node generates: